FredericOdermatt/NLP_commonsense/README.md

 ```bash
 conda install pytorch==1.4.0 torchvision==0.5.0 -c pytorch
 ```
-Install fairseq which is a submodule of the cloned gitrepo
+Install fairseq which is a submodule of the cloned gitrepo.
 ```bash
 pip install -e fairseq
 ```